-A cash award given to the senior who has contributed most to the formal and informal programs of the anthropology department.
+A cash award given to the student who has contributed most to the formal and informal programs of the anthropology department.

 A cash award established by colleagues, family, and friends of the late professor.
 Given to a senior who has demonstrated outstanding scholarship in anthropological coursework and/or research.

 Awarded for the best student ethnography from the methods class, the prize consists of a certificate, a student membership to American Anthropological Association (AAA), and a department shirt.

 Awarded for the best senior capstone.